Fzainn/Breast-Cancer-Survival-Prediction-via-RANK-Overexpression-Signatures-in-METABRIC-and-DCIS-recurrence/README.md

 * Filter for differentially expressed genes (DEGs) with adj.P.Val < 0.05 and |logFC| > 1.
 * Classify genes as upregulated or downregulated based on logFC.

-2- **METABRIC Data Integration:**
+2- **METABRIC and DCIS Data Integration:**
-* Load METABRIC gene expression and clinical data.
+* Load METABRIC and DCIS recurrence gene expression and clinical data.
 * Remove duplicates and aggregate gene expression values.
 * Merge gene expression data with clinical data for survival analysis.